Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

 \subsection{Existence of multiple valleys}

-Our next result gives another contrast between ferromagnets and the EA model.
-In ferromagnets, if a region of spins in the ground state is overturned, the energy cost is proportional to the size of the boundary of the overturned region.
-In the EA model, it is expected that there are macroscopic regions which can be overturned with energy cost that is negligible compared to the size of the boundary of the overturned region.
-This belief is central to the ``droplet theory'' of the EA model~\cite{fisherhuse88}, and forms the basis of the heuristic justification of chaos in \cite{braymoore87}.
+Our next result concerns low energy macroscopic excitations.
+In a ferromagnet, overturning a set of spins in the ground state costs energy proportional to the size of the edge boundary.
+In the EA model, by contrast, the droplet picture predicts the existence of macroscopic regions whose energy cost is much smaller than the size of their boundary \cite{fisherhuse88}.
+This prediction is also one of the heuristic inputs behind disorder chaos \cite{braymoore87}.